korobetski/tto-core/docs/RELEASING.md

 entirely.
 If a version number looks familiar, check which of the four it is before concluding anything.

+The **client app** number is now readable from code as well as from the build: `:shared:buildVersion` generates `com.tripletriad.CLIENT_VERSION` from that one property, so the app can print which build it is — it is at the foot of the sign-in screen — and compare itself against a published one.
+Before that, `clientVersion` reached the APK's manifest and nothing else, which is what made §7 go wrong.

 > **Trap.** "Why does the server expect a client at 1.0.0?" is not a misconfiguration.
 It is the
 > protocol version, hard-coded in `:core`, and no environment variable changes it.

+The server is the odd one out, and deliberately so since 2026-08-11: **it has no version constant**.
+It used to, and it said `0.1.1` while `v0.1.2` through `v0.2.0` had all shipped — four releases of drift nothing caught, because nothing read it.
+The image is tagged from `github.ref_name`, the deployment pulls by digest, and `GET /server` reports the protocol version.
+So the constant fed nothing and was deleted rather than bumped; `tto-server/build.gradle.kts` says why where it used to be.
+To read what is deployed, read the tag.

+> **Trap, the other way round.** Two commits on `tto-server` are named `version 0.2.0` and neither
+> changes the server's version: one moves the `core` pin to `0.2.0`, the other hardens the deploy
+> script.
+They are named after the **engine**.
+This is the same confusion the table above exists to
+> prevent, committed into the history — check what a commit touched, not what it is called.

 ---